rkcloudchain/rksync-ca/README.md

-# courier-ca
+# rksync-ca

-The CloudChain Courier CA is a Certificate Authority(CA) for CloudChain Courier
+The CloudChain RKSync CA is a Certificate Authority(CA) for CloudChain RKSync

 ## WARNING: This is an incomplete work-in-progress